GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 The board structure is inspired by Kanban.

+### Initiatives

+These are our categories of work.
+There is an `Initiatives` column that is there to help with filtering.

 ### Cards

 **Purpose:**

+- Representing chunks of work
 - Remind ourselves what problem we are trying to solve
 - Establish a scope that is completable sooner than later